qetza/replacetokens-action/README.md

     # Optional.
 Default: ${{ github.workspace }}
     root: ''

-    # The separtor to use when flattening keys in variables.
+    # The separator to use when flattening keys in variables.
     #
     # Example: '{ "key": { "array": ["a1", "a2"], "sub": "s1" } }' will be flatten as
     # '{ "key.array.0": "a1", "key.array.1": "a2", "key.sub": "s1" }'